-SPFI announced a strategic acquisition of BOH Holdings (Bank of Houston) expected to close in Q2 2026, while demonstrating strong balance sheet growth and improved profitability despite elevated credit provisioning.
+SPFI announced a significant acquisition of BOH Holdings and Bank of Houston expected to close in Q2 2026, representing a major strategic expansion.

 Capital expenditure jumped 68.8% — major investment cycle underway; assess returns on deployment.